dpavon-g/CPP_Modules/README.md

 -----------------

-#### Following the common core of 42, these exercises are divided into two blocks :package: of different modules, from 00 to 04 and from 05 to 09.
+Following the common core of 42, these exercises are divided into two blocks of different modules, from 00 to 04 and from 05 to 09.

 | Module | Block | Topics | Documentation | PDF | Completed |
 |:------:|:----:| ---- |:---------:|------|:-:|